lpisacane/Social-jetlag/README.md

 # Social-jetlag
-R script for dissertation project looking at if social jetlag can be a long-term predictor of depression
+R script for a dissertation project looking at whether the extent of social jetlag experienced during adolescence can be a long-term predictor of depression